 Koru Care is a charitable trust.
 Since 1983, they have been working to bring joy into the lives of children with terminal illness or permanently disability.
 Each year they take children on overseas trips to places like Disneyland, USA, and Australia’s Gold Coast.
 Each group consists of 26 children and 15 caregivers with each caregiver assigned 2 children.
 The USA trip is 2 weeks in duration and the Gold Coast is for 8 days.
 The children that participate on the Koru Care Gold Coast Adventure are generally chosen as they are too ill to handle the long distance travel to California or the long days that this trip has.
 The age limit is 7 to 14 year olds.

-Closer to home we put on events for the children with our annual pantomime and Christmas Harbour Cruise and picnic.
-We also provide grants for the cost of flights for children that require medical treatment overseas that is not available in New Zealand.
+Closer to home Koru Care have put on events for the children with our annual pantomime and Christmas Harbour Cruise and picnic.
+They also provide grants for the cost of flights for children that require medical treatment overseas that is not available in New Zealand.

 Applications to Koru Care do not require input from ‘Kids With Arthritis NZ’.

 The Lion Foundation is one of New Zealand’s oldest and most respected Charitable Trusts.
-In the past 26 years, they’ve returned over $590 million back to the community, supporting thousands of good causes right around New Zealand.
-Last year, they approved 4,175 grants for community-based organisations across New Zealand.
-That’s 11 good causes a day. http://www.lionfoundation.org.nz/about/
+In the past four decades they have returned over $600 million back to the community, supporting thousands of good causes right around New Zealand.
+Annually, they approved thousands of grants for community-based organisations across New Zealand.

 Make-A-Wish is for all New Zealand children and young people suffering from a life-threatening medical condition, and aged between 3 and 17 years.
 A wish brings magic, hope and joy.
 The entire wish process – from the anticipation, to the wish itself, and the memories that it creates – provides a welcome diversion for children undergoing difficult medical treatments.
 A wish can also be a positive experience for families in challenging times.